lnricaud/SillySeasonFantasyLeague/README.md

 1. **Landing page** has login and signup buttons, some information (rules etc.) and possibly an area with related news.
 2. After logging in the user arrives at the **team page**.
 Here the league table is displayed and the team and the user's team.
 Initially the team will be in list form but as a stretch the team should be displayed graphically.
 3. The nav bar can take you to the **transfer page** where you have recent logs and possibility to buy, sell, make a bid and set salary roof on your players.

+## App flow chart
+Controllers are located in ./app/controllers/ controller#method

+Routes are defined in ./**config/routes.rb**
+VERB "URL path", to: "controller#method", as: "optional_alias" (optional alias path accessed by adding _path i.e. "optional_alias_path"
+See all routes in terminal with command: $ rake routes

+root url goes to welcome controller and the index method (welcome#index).
+**welcome#index**
+1. Displays a message if user not logged in
+If logged in: 2.
+Redirects to team page if user is logged in and belongs to a league.
+3. Otherwise it redirects user to leagues#new

+**leagues#new**
+1. Checks if user is logged in, redirects to sign_in if not.
+If logged in:
+2. Prepares @league if user wants to create new league
+3. Creates a list of all existing leagues in variable @leagues for user to join.
+4. Renders view ./app/views/leagues/new.html.erb

+./app/views/**leagues/new.html.erb**
+Submit button posts to leagues#create **leagues#create**
+1. League is created and user is updated in db to belong to created league
+2. Redirected to team page
+Clicking on a league redirects to leagues#show with league id in params **leagues#show**
+3. @league is found in the db by id
+4. @users is an array of users who belongs to that league.
+Relationship defined in leagues.rb and users.rb models.
+User schema has league_id as int column.
+5. @admin is defined in the League schema in user_id column.
+6. Renders ./app/views/leagues/show.html.erb

+./app/views/**leagues/show.html.erb**
+Lists creator of league and all teams and managers
+1. Back button redirects back to ./app/views/leagues/new.html.erb
+2. Join button redirects to leagues#join and passes on the league id in params

+**leagues#join**
+1. Updates user.league_id in db
+2. Redirects to team page

+**teams#show**
+1. Checks if user logged in, if now redirects to login/signup page If logged in: 2. @league, @users created for view
+3. Checks if user has chosen a team name, if not redirects to ./app/views/teams/tname.html.erb ./app/views/**teams/tname.html.erb**
+Submit button posts to teams#tname where User.team_name is updated in the db.